giis-uniovi/qacover/README.md

-When a line of a method in your application executes a SQL query (*interaction point*), a chain of calls to methods of your framework is executed until the reaching driver methods that actually executes the query.
+When a line of a method in your application executes a SQL query (*interaction point*), a chain of calls to methods of your framework is executed until the reaching driver method that actually executes the query.
-Here is the point in which the actual execution of the query is detected, but what we want is to determine the interaction point at the application.
+Here is the point in which the actual execution of the query is detected, but what we want is to determine the interaction point in the application.
 To achieve this, QACover checks the call stack at the point of the actual execution and successively excludes every call made in any framework package until it locates the point of the database interaction in your method.